HPC-Lab-KOREATECH/H2HSR/readme.md

 ## License

-© 2025, HPC Lab, Korea University of Technology and Education (KOREATECH)
+© 2025, SPIN Lab, Korea University of Technology and Education (KOREATECH)
 and Digital Holography Research Group, Electronics and Telecommunications Research Institute (ETRI)
 All rights reserved.